Rhys-Alexander/FYP/lit_struct.md

   - Quality considerations and failure modes
   - Impact on downstream classification performance
 - **Suggested references:**
+  - A Hoopes et al. (2022) on synthstrip
-  - **Gap:** Add references on skull stripping methods and their impact
+  - A Fatima et al. (2020) on skull stripping methods and their impact

 ### 4.2 Registration and Normalization Approaches